nuniesmith/actions/.github/servers/freddy/SSL_TROUBLESHOOTING.md

 # SSL Certificate Troubleshooting Guide

+## Overview

+This guide helps diagnose and fix SSL certificate issues on the Freddy server.
+The CI/CD workflow is **fully automated** and handles certificate cleaning, generation, verification, and deployment.

-## Current Issue: Certificate/Key Mismatch
+## Common Issue: Certificate/Key Mismatch

 ### Problem Description